TomaszNowakDev/OOProgramming_Project/README.md

 ![](images/editConsultant.png)

-To delete consultant press Delete Consultant.
+To delete consultant, select consultant from the list and press Delete Consultant.

 ### Tab 1 (Patients)